Office of Professional Standards

 - The investigator may interview witnesses and involved officers to obtain statements and identify additional evidence.

 - Information and evidence will be analyzed and a conclusion reached.

 - You will be notified when the complaint process is completed, normally within 30 - 45 days.

 - We accept ALL complaints of employee misconduct, even anonymous.

 - Please make your complaint as soon as possible.

-- If your complaint alleges that police have assaulted you, please seek immediate medical attention and take photographs as soon as possible.
+- If your complaint alleges that you were injured as part of police actions, please seek immediate medical attention and take photographs as soon as possible.